 The meeting with HR is this afternoon and you feel nervous.
 You want to do what is right for Jake, but you also know this kind of disruptive behavior can't continue.
 You like Jake as a person and he is normally a good employee, so you don't want to fire him.
 When you meet with the HR manager, he discusses your options.
 The options, he says, are based on a discipline process developed by HR, and the process helps to ensure that the firing of an employee is both legal and fair.
 As you review the process, you realize that ignoring the behavior early on has an effect on what you can do now.
 Since you didn't warn Jake earlier, you must formally document his behavior before you can make any decision to let him go.
 You hope that Jake can improve so it doesn't come down to that.

-This page titled 10.1: Introduction is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+7.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.